 Now RoboCop is just a robot with a human face, nothing else.
 With the stripping of his ability to feel emotion, he loses the care he once had for his family.
 All he cares about is ridding the streets of the punks that commit crime all over the place.
 But, he's not on the case that he once was as a man anymore.
 Instead, he's stopping petty crimes now.

 Here's where some violence comes in... with one drug-dealer RoboCop is going to capture, he tazes him to immobilize him.
 The man drops to the floor with a live grenade in his hand, and RoboCop just lets him explode.
 That's cold.
+Everything RoboCop does is done with no feeling, no nothing.
+He just does his "duties."
+I won't spoil anything else, but I will tell you that after this, there's a whole lot more blood, violence, and swearing.

 Then, RoboCop overrides the system, and goes after the one who wanted all this to happen, the character played by Michael Keaton.
 Alongside him, we got Gary Oldman (already mentioned) and Samuel L. Jackson (NICK FURY!!- The Avengers)